|

 as clamps, high speed lifts, etc. will need a higher capacity battery to ensure the battery is

 not discharged beyond 80%.
-Lift truck interrupts
+Lift truck

-battery manufacturers as a means of ensuring batteries are not over discharged.
+manufacturers as a means of ensuring batteries are not over discharged.
 The best way to ensure batteries

-are not being overcharged is to periodically (once a month) check the temperature of the center cell on a battery at the end of regular
+month) check the temperature of the center cell on a battery at the end of regular

 charge.
 If the temperature of the electrolyte is more than

-36° F above the ambient temperature, call your battery technician— there
+36° F above the ambient temperature, call your battery technician—

-is a problem. ·
+there is a problem. ·

 AVOIDING SPARKS: Batteries produce